-Over 87% of listings by technology companies were on their home market between 2014 and 2019.
+Over the past few years the majority of listings by technology companies were on their home market.

 In many cases, this could be attributed to the close ties that those issuers had established with their home countries, culturally, economically, and in terms of their fundamental infrastructure.
 However, the appeal of cross-border listings is growing as technology companies increasingly consider factors that might motivate them to go public outside their home market, many of which we consider below.

 In any event, when considering an IPO, it is crucial to establish what the main goals of the IPO are.
 This will guide the company to assess which stock exchange and listing option will best help it to meet these goals.
-Detailed summaries of the principal attributes and listing requirements of 47 listing venues around the world can be found in Baker McKenzie's Cross-Border Listings Handbook.
+Detailed summaries of the principal attributes and listing requirements of more than 40 listing venues around the world can be found in Baker McKenzie's Cross-Border Listings Guide.